kerni714/HealthWelfareStatDB_Shiny/README.md

 for more information regarding the package and data.

 ## Usage
-To run the app, the following code could be run:
+Running the app can be done with:

 ``` r
 library(shiny)